Get a student from Business Economics and Information Technology as an intern

 To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

-As the internship is a part of the Business Economics and Information Technology programme, your company has no financial obligations towards the student.
+As the internship is a part of the Business Economics and Information Technology programme, your company is not obliged to pay a salary to the intern.

 The programme is a 3 ½-year Bachelor programme, which has been developed in close collaboration with the IT industry.